-We’re all ready for a new year of increasing sales, lifting engagement and giving our website the best effort possible.
-It only seems right to give you a three-step rocket of SEO quick wins, to kick-start your website for 2018.
+We all want to increase sales, lift engagement, and get the best possible result out of our website.
+That’s why it only seems right to give you a three-step rocket of SEO quick wins, to kick-start your website.
 In this post, I will show you three things you can do right now to improve your website for your visitors, and for Google in the process.
 Let’s dive right in with number one.

 #1 Optimize speed

 No matter if you want to improve your mobile website or your desktop website, speed is something you want to monitor and improve all the time.
 These are fast times, and speed is definitely what you want to optimize for.

 In a simple breakdown of speed optimization, we have images, browser caching, and script optimization.
 Google PageSpeed will tell you that, Pingdom will tell you that.
 Another factor that plays a role in speed optimization is text compression with GZIP.
 But in my opinion, that should be enabled by default.
 Let’s have a look at the other three:

 Image file size optimization

 Optimizing your file size can increase the speed of your site and is also an important part of image SEO.
 So let’s start there.
 There are a few steps you can take to optimize your file size:

 - Optimize the image file size in Photoshop (or any other image edit program you use).
 Usually, just exporting the image in a lower quality will already do the trick.
 I usually check whether reducing the quality to around 80% of the original still gives me a crisp image.

 - Download an application like ImageOptim or any of these applications and further optimize your file size before uploading.

 - Last but not least, make sure that the image dimensions of the image you use, fit the image ‘space’ that you reserved for it on the webpage.
 Don’t display a 1200×400 pixels photo as a 300×100 pixels image by adding CSS or whatever.